FedericoGarciaGarcia/UnityTubeExtrusion/README.md

 Data must be *Vector3 \[\]\[\]*; an array of polylines, where each point is a Vector3.

 ### OBJ File
-OBJ files do not need to be included in Unity's Asset folder; this allows the user to select any file on any location.
+OBJ files do not need to be included in Unity's Asset or Resources folder.
+URLs can also be used.

 1. Create a GameObject and Attach a *TubeGeneratorFromObj* script to it.
-2. Set the .obj's file path in *TubeGeneratorFromObj*'s *filePath* variable.
+2. Set the .obj's file path or URL in *TubeGeneratorFromObj*'s *filePath* variable.
 3. Tube extrusion will commence automatically.

 A demo scene, "*Example Obj Reader*", is included in this repository.
-The *.obj* file is located in the *Resources* folder.
+The *.obj* file used is located in the *Resources* folder.

 ### Vector3 Array